 The pharmaceutical market in UK is estimated at £18bn of which generic business is estimated at £5bn.
-There are approximately 14,000 pharmacies in the UK which are primarily divided into two main subgroups - Multiples and Independent pharmacies.
-High competition between manufacturers drive down prices, often leading to a reduction of 90% or more within a few weeks of launch.
+There are approximately 12,000 pharmacies in the UK which are primarily divided into two main sub-groups - Multiples and Independent pharmacies.
+High competition between generic manufacturers drive down prices, often leading to a reduction of 90% or more within a few weeks of launch following patent expiry of the originator.

 The company remains committed to continue the growth momentum in future, both in sales and profitability and have therefore laid out clear plans for the current management to ensure that the overall growth objectives are achieved.
-Key elements of the plan include review, evaluation and optimisation of noncommercialised products, continued portfolio rationalisation, targeting limited competition products and entry into high margin speciality branded segment.
+Key elements of the plan include review, evaluation and optimisation of non-commercialised products, continued portfolio rationalisation, targeting limited competition products and entry into high margin speciality branded segment.
 Long term Lupin Healthcare (UK) Limited aims to transform its portfolio from traditional generics to complex generics e.g. Biosimilars and specialist patent protected products.
 This is planned to be a combination of pipeline and acquisition.
 During the transition period over the coming years Lupin Healthcare (UK) Limited will continue to build its expertise and expand its network to meet the challenges that come with these more complex markets.